microspectrometer/dev-kit-2020/firmware/how-to-add-a-new-sensor.md

 - RST on LIS-770i is ST on S13131
 - SYNC on LIS-770i is EOS on S13131

+### Remaining signals that don't match are not needed

 For the remainder, we just get lucky:

 - analog pins:
     - The VREF pin is particular to the LIS-770i, but the `vis-spi-out` analog front end expects a VREF, so I make my own VREF on the S13131 breakout board.
-    - The Vcp pin on S13131 does not connect to the ZIF.
+    - The Vcp pin on S13131 just needs an external capacitor for the internal voltage boost circuit.
+Vcp does not connect to the ZIF.
 - digital pins:
     - The PIXSELECT pin is particular to the LIS-770i, so this ZIF pin is left as NC (not-connected) on the S13131